KurtE/Raspberry_Pi/Readme.md

 if you wish to make the new user act like the user pi, as with regards to sudo command, you can edit the information: sudo nano /etc/sudoerrs

+Also some devices require special permissions or the like to work properly.
+Example USB serial devices need permission.
+You can either get this by running the command using sudo, or you in this case you can add the user to the dialout group: sudo adduser kurt dialout

+To list a complete list of users and groups you can try: cat /etc/passwd | cut -d: -f1 cat /etc/group |cut -d: -f1

+If something works for one user such as pi but not for another user like kurt, you can also try using the groups command and see what the differences are and maybe add some to the user that is not working. groups groups pi

 Setup WiFI on RPI
 -----------------